dikiopolos/RtCampQAE/README.md

    - JUnit5 should install with this package

 4. JUnit5
    - JUnit5 should install with Eclipse.
-Alternatively,
+   - Alternatively, the jar is available here: https://mvnrepository.com/artifact/junit/junit
    <br><br>

- ### LOCAL CONFIGURATION INSTRUCTIONS
+ ### LOCAL CONFIGURATION

- 1. Import the RtCampQAE package from Git into Eclipse
+ 1. Import RtCampQAE package from into Eclipse
-    -
+    - Clone remote repo to local eclipse workspace
-    - In Eclipse, click File > Import > from Git > RtCampQAE >
+    - In Eclipse, click File > Open Projects from File System > opens Import Wizard
+      - Navigate to local repo in Import Source
+      - Check box for project RtCampQAE
+      - Click Finish

-    - The imported package should have the following structure in the Package Explorer
+    > The imported package should have the following structure in the Package Explorer

       ![Eclipse project file structure](https://user-images.githubusercontent.com/49427009/61268624-a0072580-a761-11e9-87b9-0892bcba5569.jpg)
     <br><br>